Arcanum: Of Steamworks and Magick Obscura: Character creation

 Arcanum begins with the player creating their character, choosing from a large and unique variety of races, attributes, technological skills, magical aptitudes, and background traits, or the player may choose a predefined character.
 Over the course of the game, the character may improve their skills by gaining experience through completing quests or defeating opponents in combat.
 Every time the player gains a level, they can spend one character point to improve any attribute, weapon skill, technological discipline, school of magic, thievery skill, or social skill.
 Every fifth level, one additional character point is awarded for a total of 64 character points.
 The player can only control one character directly but may recruit additional followers during the game depending on their aptitudes and alignment.

 Player characters have the choice of specializing in a technological path which emphasizes constructing weapons, ammunition, and items from various components; a magical path which emphasizes spellcasting; or a neutral path, learning both magic and technology skills, which allows the most flexibility.
 The game uses a meter to show how biased towards magic or technology the player is; any character points spent on a technological discipline or skill move the aptitude meter towards the technology side and any points spent on spells move it towards the magical side.
 Character points spent on attributes or any other skills do not alter the aptitude meter.
 A high aptitude toward technology renders the character resistant or immune to magic (both harmful and beneficial) and also greatly decreases the character's ability to use magic effectively and limits the effectiveness of magical items.
 A high magical aptitude increases the effects of the character's magic and the power of magical items they equip, but technological items they equip will be subject to malfunctions, reflected in an increasingly higher chance of the character critically failing in combat, which can have devastating effects.

 Modules

-The game, like its successors in the Neverwinter Nights series, features "modules"; the ability to create custom maps and missions using an editor included with the game.
+The game, similar to the later Neverwinter Nights series, features "modules"; the ability to create custom maps and missions using an editor included with the game.
 Already included with the game is Vormantown, and a number of official modules are also available.